taka-wang/design-patterns/singleton/README.md

 ## Implementation Examples

-Please refer to [Implementing the Singleton Pattern in C#](http://csharpindepth.com/Articles/General/Singleton.aspx) for more practical examples.
+- Please refer to [Implementing the Singleton Pattern in C#](http://csharpindepth.com/Articles/General/Singleton.aspx) for more practical examples in C#.
+- Please refer to [Singleton Pattern in Go](http://marcio.io/2015/07/singleton-pattern-in-go/) for more practical examples in goalng.

 ```csharp
 // C# example from https://msdn.microsoft.com/en-us/library/ff650316.aspx